polkadot-fellows/JIPs/JIP-3.md

 Emitted when a "duplicate" work-package is received from a builder or shared by another guarantor (CE 133/134).
 A duplicate work-package is one that exactly matches (same hash) a previously received work-package.
-This event should be emitted instead of a "work-package received" event.
+This event may be emitted at any point in the guarantor pipeline.
+In particular, it may be emitted instead of a "work-package received" event.
+An efficient implementation should check for duplicates early on to avoid wasted effort!

 In the case of a duplicate work-package received from a builder, no further events should be emitted referencing the submission.